 I work from 'home' as a researcher so I will spend a good deal of time with your pets.
 I like having animals around when I work and I interact with them frequently.

-I had a country upbringing and I particularly like rural and regional housesits.
-I have experience with living and driving in snow and with living and travelling in very remote locations.
+I had a country upbringing and I have experience with living and driving in snow and very remote locations.
 I am particularly keen on remote mountain sits.

-I am currently organising a summer adventure in Europe so I can visit my 92 yo mom.
-Jon, my partner, will join me for part of this adventure, subject to host approval, of course.
-We are especially interested in rural and mountainous locations.
+I am currently organising a summer adventure in Europe so I can visit my 94 yo mom.
+Jon, my partner, will join me for part of this adventure.

 In Europe we do not have a private car.
 If public transport is available at your sit, we are happy with that as a sustainable and very pleasant option.
 However, both Jon and I have a clean driving record and extensive experience as country and town drivers.
 We always appreciate it when a host can make a car available for our use, particularly as it increases options for mobilising pets for adventures or treatment (heaven forbid it is required but best to be prepared!)
-Otherwise, we would consider renting a car.
+Otherwise, we will rent a car, if a car is required.

 I have many references available and we are both happy to get a police clearance, if you require it.